Did you know?

 - Being unable to control the bladder (incontinence)

 - Unexplained weight loss.

-If you have noticed any blood in your pee or semen, even if it is just once, it’s important to tell your doctor, clinic nurse of health worker straight away.
+If you have noticed any blood in your pee or semen, even if it is just once, it’s important to tell your doctor, clinic nurse or Aboriginal health worker straight away.

 If you have had any of the other symptoms listed for more than four weeks, tell your health professional.
 It doesn’t mean you’ve got prostate cancer – often they turn out to be something less serious.
 But it’s important to get checked.

 If it is prostate cancer, the earlier it’s found, the greater the chance of successful treatment.

 Find out more about risk factors and prevention by visiting the prostate cancer page on the Cancer Council WA website.